top of page

 21 May 2026: The Cambridge-LSE Behavioural Science for Biodiversity Conservation Policy Workshop

 This will be an opportunity to get together - colleagues from the International Behavioural Public Policy Association, London School of Economics, and the Cambridge Conservation Initiative to share insights, discuss current research, and explore future directions at the intersection of behavioural science and conservation policy.
-The key themes and plan for the day are below in this email.
-For now, participation is by invitation only, and more details to follow soon.
+The key themes, plan for the day, and guidelines for application are here.

 More information: